sedaprotocol/seda-data-proxy/README.md

 The Data Proxy node has support for exposing status information through some endpoints.
 This can be used to monitor the health of the node and the number of requests it has processed.

-The status endpoint has two routes:
+The status endpoint has three routes:

 - `/status/health`
-  Returns a JSON object with the following strucuture:
+  Returns health status and operational metrics:
   ```jsonc
   {
     "status": "healthy",